PetroIvaniuk/llms-tools/README.md

 - [GeoSpy](https://geospy.ai/) - upload satellite or aerial images, and GeoSpy’s AI examines visual details like landmarks, terrain features, and vegetation patterns to provide precise location predictions

 ## Climat
-- [GraphCast](https://deepmind.google/discover/blog/graphcast-ai-model-for-faster-and-more-accurate-global-weather-forecasting/) - AI model for faster and more accurate global weather forecasting
+- [GraphCast](https://deepmind.google/discover/blog/graphcast-ai-model-for-faster-and-more-accurate-global-weather-forecasting/) - AI model for faster and more accurate global weather forecasting, by Google DeepMind
+- [OpenDAC](https://open-dac.github.io/) - a research project aimed at significantly reducing the cost of Direct Air Capture (DAC), by FAIR at Meta and Georgia Tech
+- [MetNet-3](https://research.google/blog/metnet-3-a-state-of-the-art-neural-weather-model-available-in-google-products/) - the first AI weather model to learn from sparse observations and outperform the top operational systems up to 24 hours ahead at high resolutions.
+A portion of its forecasts are now available across various Google products, by Google
 - [ClimaX A foundation model for weather and climate](https://microsoft.github.io/ClimaX/) - a flexible and generalizable deep learning model for weather and climate science.
 [Introducing ClimaX: The first foundation model for weather and climate](https://www.microsoft.com/en-us/research/group/autonomous-systems-group-robotics/articles/introducing-climax-the-first-foundation-model-for-weather-and-climate/)

 ## Other: Fin, Presentation